 The three types of licenses available are as follows:

-On the 26th of February in 2013, the New Jersey legislature passed the new bill, legalizing online gambling.
-Senator Ray Lesniak had pushed the bill as a way to stimulate the Atlantic City economy, which was seemingly failing.
-Chris Christie signed the bill into law, with expectations of welcoming financial benefits to the state.
+On February 26 in 2013, the New Jersey legislature passed the new bill legalizing online gambling.
+Senator Ray Lesniak had pushed the bill to stimulate the Atlantic City economy, which was seemingly failing.
+Chris Christie signed the bill into law, expecting to welcome financial benefits to the state.
 And boy was he right.

-Atlantic City has been known as the "Las Vegas of the East" for nearly a hundred years now.
-Yet unlike Las Vegas casinos - which have been antagonistic toward legalizing online gambling - Atlantic City casinos saw the opportunity that awaited them by embracing the online market.
+Atlantic City has been known as the “Las Vegas of the East” for nearly a hundred years.
+Yet, unlike Las Vegas casinos – which have been antagonistic toward legalizing online gambling – Atlantic City casinos saw the opportunity that awaited them by embracing the online market.

 Now, an online presence can rescue land-based casinos.
 The best case-in-point is the Golden Nugget.
 Their physical casino has consistently lost money for seven years, but Golden Nugget’s online casino is the most financially successful operator in the U.S.

-Since New Jersey state law requires that all online casinos have a partnership with a land-based casino, some Atlantic City casinos have formed legal partnerships with well-known European operators, such as 888 's partnership with Caesars casino.
+Since New Jersey state law requires that all online casinos partner with a land-based casino, some Atlantic City casinos have formed legal partnerships with well-known European operators, such as 888’s partnership with Caesars casino.

-The path to legalization had to do with the challenge of overcoming what had been a rather unimportant piece of legislature: the Interstate Wire Act of 1961.
+The path to legalization had to do with the challenge of overcoming what had been a relatively unimportant piece of legislature: the Interstate Wire Act of 1961.

-The Federal Wire Act - otherwise known as the Interstate Wire Act of 1961 - was put in place to restrict betting companies’ information from being transmitted across state lines via wire communications.
-This legislation was originally established to put an end to organized crime through interstate gambling.
-However, at the time this law was created, online gambling did not yet exist.
+The Federal Wire Act – otherwise known as the Interstate Wire Act of 1961 – was put to restrict betting companies’ information from being transmitted across state lines via wire communications.
+This legislation was initially established to end organized crime through interstate gambling.
+However, when this law was created, online gambling did not yet exist.

-In modern society, our everyday life requires the use of the internet which relies on interstate wire communications.
+In modern society, our everyday life requires the internet, which relies on interstate wire communications.
 Therefore, this law has some jurisdiction over online gambling.

-In 2006, The US Department of Justice (DOJ) went even further and passed the Unlawful Gambling Enforcement Act (UIGEA), which restricted banks from processing transactions from online gambling operators outside of the US.
-This law effectively pushed out major online gambling companies through threats of money laundering and illegal gambling charges.
-Many of the best online poker sites for US players were pushed out of the country because of this legislation - including PokerStars, a prominent name in the industry.
+In 2006, The U.S. Department of Justice (DOJ) went even further.
+It passed the Unlawful Gambling Enforcement Act (UIGEA), which restricted banks from processing transactions from online gambling operators outside of the U.S. This law effectively pushed out major online gambling companies through threats of money laundering and illegal gambling charges.
+Many of the best online poker sites for U.S. players were pushed out of the country because of this legislation – including PokerStars, a prominent name in the industry.

 At the start of 2010, a bill was introduced by Senator Ray Lesniak, which would allow casinos in Atlantic City to operate online casinos in the state.
-Lesniak's bill passed the Senate with widespread support.
+Lesniak’s bill passed the Senate with widespread support.
 It passed with a 29 to 5 margin.
-However, when the bill ended up on Governor Chris Christie's desk, it was vetoed and suspected to have been turned down due to political motivation.
+However, when the bill ended up on Governor Chris Christie’s desk, it was vetoed and suspected of being turned down due to political motivation.

-The first online casino to gain a license in New Jersey was Caesars which started the process by April of 2013.
+The first online casino to gain a license in New Jersey was Caesars, which started by April 2013.

 When the Federal Wire Act was re-evaluated and excluded all forms of online gambling outside of sports betting, this excused online poker, allowing the activity to be legalized and regulated by state law.

 Four states proceeded to pass legislation creating laws around regulated, legal online poker.
 Out of those four, three signed agreements to share online gambling pools.
-As a result, it is not strictly illegal to play poker online for money within the United States, however, it is crucially important to abide by the individual state laws surrounding the matter.
+As a result, it is not strictly illegal to play poker online for money within the United States.
+However, it is crucial to abide by the individual state laws surrounding the matter.

 Moving forward with legal online poker meant new legislation for those states.

-New Jersey then introduced online gambling, passing legislation for the regulation of online gambling activities.
-Atlantic City casinos could operate NJ online casino sites along with legal online poker sites.
+New Jersey then introduced online gambling, passing legislation to regulate online gambling activities.
+Atlantic City casinos could operate N.J. online casino sites and legal online poker sites.

 As of 2019, there are over 20 casinos that now offer or have licenses for online gambling in New Jersey.
 The mammoth Parx casino, with its physical location in Pennsylvania, is the latest to join in on the action.

-Additional states are joining in on the legalization of online casinos - with West Virginia and Michigan being the latest to legalize online gambling.
-Of course we're proud to say that New Jersey is leading the pack in terms of numbers of legal online casinos, variety of games, and best bonuses for new and existing customers.
+Additional states are joining in on the legalization of online casinos – with West Virginia and Michigan being the latest to legalize online gambling.
+Of course, we’re proud to say that New Jersey is leading the pack in terms of the numbers of legal online casinos, a variety of games, and best bonuses for new and existing customers.